Steve Cook: Queens Park Rangers

 On 12 May 2025, the club announced it had activated an extension clause in the player's contract.
+On 20 April 2026 the club announced Cook would be leaving in the summer once his contract expired.

+Wycombe Wanderers

+On 3 July 2026, Cook signed for Wycombe Wanderers on a free transfer.

 Personal life

 On 23 June 2022, Cook was announced to have taken majority ownership of eleventh tier side Westfield, based just north of Cook's birthplace of Hastings.